 Once you have ensured the home is safe to enter, you may go in to inspect the damage.
 Take pictures and record video from multiple angles.
 Keep in mind that the full extent of the damage may not be visible.

 Call your insurance company or file a claim online.
 Keep in mind during natural disasters and storm events it may take 2-3 days to hear back and a week or longer to meet with an adjuster.
 Ask what information they need and what you can do before they arrive.
-This will differ based on insurance company and plan.
+This will differ based on the insurance company and plan.

 Call a Contractor

-As soon as you know there is damage from burst water pipes, call a contractor, plumber and/or electrician.
+As soon as you know there is damage from burst water pipes, call a contractor, plumber, and/or electrician.
 As a rule of thumb, call at least three tradesmen and compare bids.
-You can also ask for references, reviews and testimonials to help ensure that the provider chosen will complete the work correctly.
+You can also ask for references, reviews, and testimonials to help ensure that the provider chosen will complete the work correctly.